Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Qubit and Measurement Complexity

-\textit{Fermionic encoding and decoding}\textemdash The connection between operator encoding and linear code allows us to incorporate classical encoding-decoding methods to compute fermionic expectation values.
-Encoding now amounts to finding $\mathbf{G}$, which preserves $S_{\hat{O}}$, and the decoder $\mathbf{G}\Vec{b}\rightarrow \Vec{b}$.
-The parity check code of CEC turns out to be the right candidate for this task.
-It distinctively encodes fixed Hamming weight $\Vec{b}$ bit-flip errors and decodes them in polynomial time.

-This property coincides with the particle-conserved constraint.
-Those bit-flip errors are dual to fermionic states, such that a code with distance $2N+1$ CEC has a parity check matrix that distinctively encodes a number-conserved fermionic state.
-By applying the GV bound to the CEC code, we obtain an upper bound on the minimal size of the fermionic encoder, leading to our first result.
+The connection between qubit operator and linear code allows us to incorporate classical \cheng{coding theory} to compute fermionic expectation values.
+Qubit operator encoding-decoding is translated to finding $\mathbf{G}$, which preserves $S_{\hat{O}}$, and the decoder $F: \mathbf{G}\Vec{b}\rightarrow \Vec{b}$.
+Parity check codes turns out to be the right candidate for this task.
+In our context, it distinctively encodes the conserved particle basis as fixed Hamming weight $\Vec{b}$ bit-flip errors and decodes them in polynomial time.
+CEC with distance $2N+1$ has a parity check matrix that distinctively encodes a number-conserved fermionic state.
+By applying the GV bound to the parity check code, we obtain an upper bound on the minimal size of the fermionic encoder, leading to our first result.

-\begin{theorem} The minimal qubit cost required to encode an $M$ fermionic modes $N$ electrons problem has an upper bound of $Q \leq 2N\log M$. \end{theorem} \begin{proof} See Appendix \ref{appendix: proof}. \end{proof} This theorem guarantees the existence of a logarithmic mode scaling linear encoder.
+\begin{theorem} The minimal qubit cost required to encode an $M$ fermionic modes $N$ electrons problem has an upper bound of $Q \leq 2N\log M$. \end{theorem} \begin{proof} See Appendix \ref{appendix: proof}. \end{proof} This theorem asserts the existence of a logarithmic mode scaling linear encoder.
 Scalable construction of such encoders can be outsourced.
 Existing LDPC code packages such as AFF3CT \cite{cassagne2019aff3ct} and OpenFEC \cite{openfec} can generate not only scalable GV bound-converging encoders but also polynomial-time decoders.
-To study the impact of the optimal encoder on quantum chemistry problems, we introduce the RLE algorithm in Appendix \ref{appendix: RLE}.
-The compression rates of RLE $Q/M$ are presented in Figure \ref{Fig1} and Table \ref{t2}.
+To study the impact of the optimal encoder on quantum chemistry problems, we introduce RLE \cheng{linear code} in Appendix \ref{appendix: RLE}.
+The compression rates of RLE $Q/M$ are presented in Figure \ref{Fig1} and Table \ref{t2} (Appendix \ref{appendix: numerical}).